Nobel-Justin/HaploHiC/manual/FRAG_gene.md

    -gextr  [s]  extending gene region to such ceiling length.
 [0]
                  Note: 1) default is 0, means disabled.
                        2) only works on extended region, not gene body (whatever length).
-   -glsgsd      use genes in gene_list (-glist) in single-side of gene-pair. [disabled] -mindis [i]  minimum distance between two genes/regions to calculate contacts.
+   -glsgsd      to find contacts of gene_list (-glist) genes with all genes. [disabled] -mindis [i]  minimum distance between two genes/regions to calculate contacts.
 [1000]
                  Note: gene/region pairs having overlap are filtered out.
-   -hInter      note the FRAG contacts are inter-haplotype, default is intra-haplotype.
+   -hInter      denote the FRAG contacts are inter-haplotype, default is intra-haplotype.

    -h|help      Display this help info.